webisopen/Docs/content/guide/ovm/specification.md

 ---
-title: Contract Specification
+title: Task Specification
-description: Learn more about OVM Contract Specification.
+description: Learn more about OVM Task Specification.
 ---

 ## Introduction

-In order to access high-performance compute resources, contracts must conform to this specification.
+In order to access high-performance compute resources, task contracts must conform to this specification.

 ## Specification